Ghostrick/web-design-webpack/README.md

 # web-design-webpack
+It is a template to use for web design.
+I use webpack.

 ## Directory
 The `.js` file inside `entry/` should be paired with the `.html` file in the root directory.
 It is automatically combined by webpack.